High-Dimensional Vector Autoregression with Common Response and Predictor Factors: High-Dimensional Estimation Methods

 \subsection{Rank selection and common dimension selection}

 The rank $r$ and common dimension $d$ are assumed to be known in the previous two subsections, but they are unknown in most real applications.
-Here we propose a two-stage selection procedure to select them.
+Here we propose a two-stage selection procedure to select them and relegate its theoretical justification to Section \ref{sec:4}.